 Monte Baia Uludag Mountain Hotel is located 1 km to 1st Hotels Region, 35 kilometers to Bursa City Center; offers you the vacation you are longing for with its dynamic environment and minimalist design; At Monte Baia Uludag Mountain Hotel you will enjoy your vacation to the fullest.

-The seven ecumenical church consils were all held in Turkey.
-The chart below provides general information on these seven concils.
+The seven ecumenical church councils were all held in Turkey.
+The chart below provides general information on these seven councils.
 All dates are AD.

 I. ECUMENICAL COUNCIL